syndesisio/syndesis-qe/README.md

 You can also use the `syndesis.config.test.properties` system property to specify a different location of the `test.properties` file, relative to the repo root.
 This can be useful in case you want to quickly switch between e.g. a local minishift instance and a remote openshift instance.

 #### Use correct webdriver version for selected browser
+By default the testsuite will not download any drivers when running tests.
+To download drivers, you need to use profile `download-drivers`, for example `mvn clean install -DskipTests -Pdownload-drivers`.

 By default the testsuite will download latest drivers which may not work with older browsers.
 To use older webdriver, find supported version for your browser and set following maven property:

 ##### Chrome